Queen tribute window unveiled in Parliament

 The Conservative MP Michael Ellis, who chairs the all-party parliamentary group on the Queen's Diamond Jubilee, suggested the gift.

 The design and installation are being funded by personal contributions from members of both Houses.

-Mr Reyntiens worked with draftsmen, painters and technicians to create the window, which consists of up to 1,500 pieces of glass and is inspired by 17th Century heraldic art.'Time consuming'
+Mr Reyntiens worked with draftsmen, painters and technicians to create the window, which consists of up to 1,500 pieces of glass and is inspired by 17th Century heraldic art.

 The window features images of a golden lion and white unicorn on either side of the Royal coat of arms.

 The designer told the BBC it was a "very time consuming" process, with some of the pieces being "fired" in the kiln six times.

 "I just wanted it to be full of life, exciting and not just like a standard studio production," he told BBC Radio 4's World at One.

 While demand for stained glass windows was not as great as in past centuries, he said he continued to get commissions for modern buildings and designers had to "diversify".